pymor/pymor/README.markdown

 pyMOR uses [Cython](http://www.cython.org/) extension modules to speed up numerical algorithms which cannot be efficiently expressed using NumPy idioms.
-To benefit from these optimizations, the modules' source files (currently `pymor/tools/inplace.pyx` and `pymor/tools/realations.pyx`) have to be processed by Cython into a `.c`-file which then must be compiled into a shared object.
+The source files of these modules (files with extension `.pyx`) have to be processed by Cython into a `.c`-file which then must be compiled into a shared object (`.so` file).
-These `.so`-files then take precedence over the non-optimized pure python modules.
 The whole build process is handeled automatically by `setup.py`.

 If you want to develop Cython extensions modules for pyMOR yourself, you should add your module to the `ext_modules` list defined in the `_setup` method of